metashot/awemags/README.md

   `--min_completeness` and `--max_contamination` options

 ### Dereplication
-By default, genomes will be dereplicated.
-After dereplication, for each cluster the genome with the higher score is selected as representative.
+By default, input ("filtered") genomes will be clustered using a defined average nucleotide identity (ANI) threshold (by default 99% ANI, parameter `--ani_thr 0.99`).
+For each cluster, the genome with the higher score is selected as representative.
 The score will be computed using the following formula:

   ```
   score = completeness - 5 x contamination + 0.5 x log(N50)
   ```

-If the quality assessment and filtering were not performed (`--skip_filtering` parameter), the following formula will be used:
+If the quality assessment and filtering were not performed (`--skip_filtering` parameter), all the input genomes will be analyzed and the following formula will be used:

   ```
   score =  log(size)
   ```

-By default, the dereplication is performed with the **99% ANI** threshold (0.99, parameter `--ani_thr`).
+You can skip this step with the option ``--skip_dereplication``.

-Options:
+The options related to this step are:
 - `--skip_dereplication`: skip the dereplication step
 - `--ani_thr`: ANI threshold for dereplication (> 0.90, default 0.99)
 - `--min_overlap`: minimum overlap fraction between genomes (default 0.3)

 The main **outputs** of this step are:
-- `derep_info.tsv`: dereplication summary (if `--skip_dereplication=false`).
+- `derep_info.tsv`: dereplication summary .
   This file contains:
   - Genome: genome filename
   - Cluster: the cluster ID (from 0 to N-1)